WebMaestroFr/bobinette/README.md

 Burn the image.
 ```
 sudo diskutil unmountDisk /dev/diskX
-sudo dd bs=1m if=YYYY-MM-DD-raspbian-jessie-lite.img of=/dev/rdiskX
+sudo dd bs=1m if=path/to/raspbian-jessie-lite.img of=/dev/rdiskX
 sudo diskutil unmountDisk /dev/diskX
 ```
-Boot the Pi on the SD Card.
+Boot the SD Card on a Raspberry Pi.

-### Set WiFi up
+### Connect the Pi
 ```
 sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
 ```
-Add network configuration add the end of the file.
+Write network configuration at the end of the file, save and exit (`ctrl+X`).
 ```
 network={
     ssid="network_name"